 What’s your menstrual cycle diet tips?

-What do you eat on your period?
+What are the best foods to eat on your period?

-Contribution by Sofia Tsalamlal, RD, MHSc(c)
+Contribution by Sofia Tsalamlal, RD, MHSc